Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 generated by the cold wallet (KI proof).

-KI sync is mainly needed to recover from some problem or when using a new hot-wallet (corruption of a wallet file or using Trezor on a different host).
+KI sync is mainly needed to recover from some problem or when using a new hot-wallet (corruption of a wallet file or using detahard on a different host).

 The KI protocol has 3 steps.